awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 ### Step 1: Environment Variables|

-If you want to use the AWS Amplify console as your CI/CD pipeline to qutomate the deployment of the solution, you will need to set the following environment variable inside your AWS Amplify console app: (You would need to add only the variables corresponding to the social platforms you have configured during the Auth CLI setup):
+If you want to use the AWS Amplify console as your CI/CD pipeline to automate the deployment of the solution, you will need to set the following environment variable inside your AWS Amplify console app: (You would need to add only the variables corresponding to the social platforms you have configured during the Auth CLI setup):

 __AMPLIFY_FACEBOOK_CLIENT_ID__